Kathleen1998/BellaBeat/README.md

 <img width="751" height="447" alt="image" src="https://github.com/user-attachments/assets/44e34ec4-d1d1-4a44-8235-fda0765a73e5" />

-Now I wanted to find out calories burned and active distance
+Now I wanted to find out calories burned and active distance There's a strong correlation between the number of steps taken and the calories burned.
+To encourage users, the Bellabeat app can send notifications that highlight this relationship.
+These messages can remind users that the more they move, the more calories they burn, helping them stay motivated and reach their goals.
 ```

 Vactive <-  ggplot(data= Activity2) +